ilias777/vue3GAS/README.md

 From here your can start build your web application, with Google Sheets as a backend.

-After every change, build the project to create the index.html.
-Then this file is copied in the ./gas folder and all the files are pushed to google apps script automatically.
+If you are finish with your changes in your App, run `npm run build` to build the project and a `index.html` are created in the `./dist/` folder.
+Then this file is copied in the `./gas` folder and all the files are pushed to google apps script automatically.

 ## How to